nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 <details>
   <summary>Click to expand protocol!</summary>

->ddRADseq makes use of dual indexEs (=barcodes), so we need to plan ahead for how we will process samples.
+>ddRADseq makes use of dual indexes (=barcodes), so we need to plan ahead for how we will process samples.
 The first barcode is added during the ligation step of the library construction, and the second is added during PCR amplification of the libraries.
 As such, we can use the same core set of adapters for a small number of individuals, and then use PCR-barcode to greatly increase the number of individuals that can be mulitplexed.

 **Materials**